MakeSchool-Tutorials/SA-2015-Cpp-Games-Additional-Resources/P1-Your-Game-Design-Document/content.md

 #Wrapping Up
 Fill out the rest of the Technical section:

-Classes/CCBs: Based on what you learned about game architecture, list all the Swift classes and SpriteBuilder CCBs you will need to create your game.
+Classes/CSDs: Based on what you learned about game architecture, list all the C++ classes and Cocos Studio CSDs you will need to create your game.

 Read your GDD over to make sure everything makes sense.
 Edit as necessary.